wp-plugins/wp-conversion-boxes/README.txt

 	* To place the box in the content of post/page, use `[wpcb id=“#”]`
 	* To add the box inside your theme, use `<?php echo do_shortcode('[wpcb id=“#”]'); ?>`

-= WP Conversion Boxes Conversion Booster Strategies and Tips =
+= WP Conversion Boxes Conversion Booster Strategy and Tips =

 **Note:** You get the following 3 important stats (which you generally get with premium plugins) that you have to keep an eye on: